Mazyod/Mazyod.github.io/_posts/2018-04-13-snakes-everywhere.md

 layout: post
 title: Snakes, Everywhere!
 date: 2018-04-13 19:29:23+0400
 categories:
 - programming
 ---

 ## Introduction

 Ehm, for this one, I am really disappointed at my network of pythonistas.
-I was looking for such critical tool that would change my life forever when it comes to developing Python applications, yet no one could point the the ultimate solution I ended up finding by chance.
+I was looking for such critical tool that would change my life forever when it comes to developing Python applications, yet no one could point the ultimate solution I ended up finding by chance.

 The problem statement goes: